 - Preparing thematic maps on a scale of 1:50000 using aerial photography.

-- Strengthening R&D infrastructure in FSI and conducting research on applied forest survey techniques.
+- Strengthening R&D infrastructure in FSI and researching applied forest survey techniques.

 - Undertaking forestry-related special studies or consultancies and specialised training courses.